 drives my husband nuts!
 If you use boring water bottles you don’t like, then

 you probably won’t drink as much as you should.
+A good way to have fun with

 it and remember to bring the bottle everywhere with you is to choose a bottle